×

 Do you have anything more to add about local medical facilities in Venezuela?

 "The quality of medical facilities and medical care in Venezuela is generally poor.
 Many hospitals lack basic medical supplies and equipment, and the quality of care is often inadequate.
 Doctors and nurses are often underpaid and overworked, leading to a lack of motivation and a decrease in the quality of care.
-Additionally, the economic crisis in Venezuela has caused a shortage of medicines and medical supplies, making it difficult for people to access the care they need," said one expat living in Venezuela.
+Additionally, the economic crisis in Venezuela has caused a shortage of medicines and medical supplies, making it difficult for people to access the care they need," remarked one expat in Venezuela.

 As a foreigner living in Venezuela, will I have access to public healthcare?
 What is it like?

 "Yes, as a foreigner living in Venezuela, you will have access to public healthcare.
 However, the quality of care is not up to the standards of many other countries.
 The public healthcare system is severely underfunded and understaffed, and many hospitals lack basic medical supplies and equipment.
-Additionally, long wait times and overcrowding are common in public hospitals, making it difficult to receive timely care," mentioned one expat in Venezuela.
+Additionally, long wait times and overcrowding are common in public hospitals, making it difficult to receive timely care," remarked one expat living in Venezuela.

 What have your experiences during the pandemic with the local healthcare system been like?